brandonprry/is_a_fetus_a_person/README.md

 Is compelling birth more like regulating healthcare (allowed), or more like controlling who becomes a citizen (not allowed)?

-If a state has no power to prevent newborn from becoming a citizen, what power do states have to force the non-citizen fetus to become a citizen?
+If states have no power to prevent a newborn from becoming a citizen, what power do states have to force the non-citizen fetus to become a citizen?

 ## Law Enforcement and Common Law